SethRobertson/GitBestPractices/0main.md

 ### Release tagging

-Deciding on your release workflow (how to get the code to the customer) is another important area to decide on, but I will not touch on this much.
+Choosing your release workflow (how to get the code to the customer) is another important decision.
 You should have already considered most of the issues when going over the branching and distributed workflow above, but less obviously, it may affect how and when you perform tagging, and specifically the name of the tag you use.